 "And I gather by your presence that things have taken a turn for the worse?"
 Celestia asked.

 The door was burst open by the same guards from before.
 "Celestia!
 My lady, there's a mob of ponies marching to the gates!
-Something's wrong with them – their eyes… they're all red!"
+Something's wrong with them their eyes

 "I think that answers your question," said the Doctor.